Dyonathan Celestrino: Trial and imprisonment

 Soon after his arrest, Celestrino was ordered to undergo a psychiatric evaluation.
 The results from the evaluation concluded that he had an antisocial personality disorder and chronic psychopathy, due to which he was prescribed medication.
-He was then transferred to the Campo Grande Penal Institution, where he soon gained further notoriety for assaulting prison guards and having occasional outbursts.
+He was then transferred to the Unei de Ponta Porã, where he soon gained further notoriety for assaulting prison guards and having occasional outbursts.

 Under Brazilian law, Celestrino was scheduled to be released in 2013 at the age of 21, but as he was deemed incapable of living a normal life, his sentence was extended indefinitely.
-While awaiting the final decision in his case, Celestrino managed to escape prison and flee to Horqueta, Paraguay on March 3, but was arrested only a month later on April 27 after a person residing at the same hotel recognized him.
+While awaiting the final decision in his case, Celestrino managed to escape prison and flee to Horqueta, Paraguay with the help of his mother and his aunt on March 3, but was arrested only a month later on April 27 after a Brazilian salesman residing at the same hotel recognized him.
+2 fake Facebook accounts were made of him after the news of his escape, one of the accounts threatening the town of Dourados.

+Residents of the town nicknamed him ‘Johnny’, and 2 of his friends described him as a flirt.
+Celestrino even tried to make advances on a 15-year-old sister of one of these friends.
+Messages to her from him show that he tried to get her to go out drinking with him.
+Police also found a diary of his, the most notable excerpt which reads ‘In life and death, I am a serial killer’, and a miniature Portuguese-Spanish dictionary with strange drawings of his scrawled on the back pages.
+He also gave an exclusive interview in Paraguay after people found out who he was, and he made a deliberate lie, explaining he was a hitman hired to kill these people and execute the crimes in the way he did.

-As of August 2022, Celestrino remains incarcerated at the Campo Grande Penal Institution.
-He is described as a good inmate, is currently studying for a degree in environmental resource management and receives regular visits from family members.
+After his escape from Unei de Ponta Porã, he was transferred to the Campo Grande Penal Institution, and as of August 2022, Celestrino remains incarcerated.
+He is described as a good inmate, is currently studying for a degree in environmental resource management and receives regular visits from family members, and weekly calls with his mother.
 He has attempted to appeal various convictions from various charges committed in prison, most of which have been unsuccessful.